vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/vtctldclient_CreateKeyspace.md

 ### Options

 ```
   -e, --allow-empty-vschema         Allows a new keyspace to have no vschema.
       --base-keyspace string        The base keyspace for a snapshot keyspace.
       --durability-policy string    Type of durability to enforce for this keyspace.
 Default is none.
 Possible values include 'semi_sync' and others as dictated by registered plugins. (default "none")
   -f, --force                       Proceeds even if the keyspace already exists.
 Does not overwrite the existing keyspace record.
   -h, --help                        help for CreateKeyspace
-      --served-from cli.StringMapValue   Specifies a set of db_type:keyspace pairs used to serve traffic for the keyspace.
       --sidecar-db-name string      (Experimental) Name of the Vitess sidecar database that tablets in this keyspace will use for internal metadata. (default "_vt")
       --snapshot-timestamp string   The snapshot time for a snapshot keyspace, as a timestamp in RFC3339 format.
       --type cli.KeyspaceTypeFlag   The type of the keyspace. (default NORMAL)
 ```

 ### Options inherited from parent commands

 ```
       --action_timeout duration              timeout to use for the command (default 1h0m0s)
       --compact                              use compact format for otherwise verbose outputs
       --server string                        server to use for the connection (required)
+      --topo-global-root string              the path of the global topology data in the global topology server (default "/vitess/global")
+      --topo-global-server-address strings   the address of the global topology server(s) (default [localhost:2379])
+      --topo-implementation string           the topology implementation to use (default "etcd2")
 ```

 ### SEE ALSO